Servidor Web Lighttpd + PHP

 Instalación de lighttpd

-sudo apt-get install lighttpd
+sudo apt-get update

 Vamos ahora a cambiar el propietario y el grupo de la carpeta /var/www/html y a añadir al usuario pi a dicho grupo: